ENDGAME-STREETWEAR-LLC/endgame/README.md

 ## PSN Authentication

-To authenticate using PSN, first enter the Playstation Network page and sign in using your email and password.
+To authenticate using PSN, first enter the Playstation Network using the link from the home page and sign in using your email and password.
 After signing in, visit the link in the home page to retrieve the NPSSO token for your account.
 Enter the token and click on the submit button.

 ## Xbox Live Authentication

 Currently, the Xbox Live features are only available on the Vercel Deployment.
 Visit the URL in the description section of the repository page to use these features.
-You'll need to sign in using a Microsoft account with an Xbox profile associated to it.
+Click on the Sign in with XBL button to authenticate.
+You'll need to sign in using a Microsoft account with an Xbox Live profile associated to it.

 ## Steam Authentication